 - Maximise community benefit through the distribution of lottery funding.

 This programme is evolving the way lottery grants are distributed using the following best practice principles:

-- High trust: Community aspirations are supported through flexible funding approaches.
+- Community-centred: Community aspirations are supported through flexible funding approaches.

-- Community-centred: Funding is purposeful and prioritised to help achieve the greatest impact.
+- Equitable outcomes: Funding is purposeful and prioritised to help achieve the greatest impact.

 - Future-focused: Adaptive approaches that work to support intergenerational change for communities.

 2020: Opportunity to evolve the system was identified.